IEvangelist/davidpine.net/content/blog/journey-of-a-lifetime.md

 <br/><br/>

 Jovan and the other hosts treated us like celebrities.
 We had a walking tour of the Niš fortress and city center.
 After arming ourselves with some umbrellas we were ready to take on the light rain.
 My umbrella just so happened to be pink.
 I'm not sure the color of my umbrella is relevant for this story, but I felt inclined to share it.
 After strolling around the fortress and then making our way back towards the city center - we needed some caffeine.
 We enjoyed turkish coffee and dark beer, because why not both?!
 I recall this evening very well, this is the night that Håkon told us about the time he built a balsawood raft with a group of volunteers.
 The raft weighed over 20 tons, and the intended purpose was to set course from South America (Peru) and sail to Easter Island.
 Why, you might ask - as both Jon's and I did...we were intrigued, why on earth would anyone want to do this?
 Simply to prove a point that it could be done.
 It would prove that Easter Island could have been inhabited by the people of South America.
-This voyage took place in 2015-2016 and was the spot light of world-wide news, for more details checkout the {{< url-link "official website" "https://kontiki2.com/" >}} and {{< url-link "the story from Håkon himself here" "https://www.wiumlie.no/img/2015/kontiki2.html" >}}.
+This voyage took place in 2015-2016 and was the spotlight of world-wide news, for more details checkout the {{< url-link "official website" "https://kontiki2.com/" >}} and {{< url-link "the story from Håkon himself here" "https://www.wiumlie.no/img/2015/kontiki2.html" >}}.

 Again we enjoyed a traditional Serbian dinner.
-There was more rakija and as luck would have it, traditional Serbian music was played/performed live...with the livlihood from the rakija there was dancing and singing, and all around celebration.
+There was more rakija and as luck would have it, traditional Serbian music was played/performed live...with the livelihood from the rakija there was dancing and singing, and all-around celebration.
 Such a joyous time!

 {{< img-fit
     "4u" "singing.jpg" "Singing"